 - All three vaccines approved for emergency use in the US provide protection against severe complications or death from COVID-19.
-Each vaccine has a slightly different rate of protection against getting the virus at all, but each guarantee protection against the worst outcomes of the disease.
+Each vaccine has a slightly different rate of protection against getting the virus at all, but each guarantees protection against the worst outcomes of the disease, across all current variants.

 Do COVID vaccines and diabetes mix well?

 People with diabetes in each of the vaccine’s trials have not reported major side effects.
 Overall, some clinical trial participants have reported mild side effects of the vaccines, much like how some people experience injection-site soreness, mild lethargy, a low-grade fever after other vaccines.
 These mild reactions some people experience after vaccines are typical and not cause for alarm – they are a result of the immune system going into action as purposely triggered by the vaccine, creating the ability to fight against the actual virus were a person to be exposed to it.

 In the UK, two healthcare workers who received the Pfizer/BioNTech vaccine during initial general population rollout experienced severe allergic reactions for which they administered adrenaline autoinjectors.
 Both individuals had a history of severe anaphylactoid reactions for which they carry adrenaline autoinjectors anyway, so if you are a person who does tend to experience severe allergic reactions, it is recommended that you not receive the Pfizer/BioNTech vaccine at this time.
 Other vaccines may be better indicated for your use.
 If you do not have a history of severe allergic reactions, there is no reason to expect you will experience one from a vaccine.